rbino/ems-qart/README.md

 ## Mac OSX installation
 Go to the [latest release](https://github.com/rbino/ems-qart/releases/latest) and download the dmg for Mac, open the dmg and drag ems-qart in your Applications folder

+The first time you open the app, right-click on it and select `Open` from the menu.
+An alert will appear, then click `Open`.

 ## Building on Linux
 Install the dependencies